-Hearing loss affects people of all ages.
-Statistics Canada reports 1 in 5 Canadians experience some degree of hearing loss that can arise from a number of different causes.
 Hearing loss impacts the quality of life for you and your loved ones.
-The American Speech-Language-Hearing Association reports hearing loss can be linked to fatigue, social isolation and depression.
+Researchers have linked hearing loss to fatigue, social isolation and depression.
 The good news is, help is available.

 What type of hearing loss do you have?

 Hearing loss of any kind can affect one or both ears and range from mild to profound in severity.
 There are three main types of hearing loss based on the location where it occurs:

 Sensorineural hearing loss is a result of damage to the inner ear or auditory nerves that deliver sound to the brain.

 Inside the inner ear is a snail-shaped organ called the cochlea.
 Inside the cochlea are tiny hair cells that detect sound waves.
 They then convert the waves into electrical impulses.
 The hair cells and the nerves can become damaged, leading to permanent sensorineural hearing loss.
 It is the most common type of hearing loss.